bitfocus/companion-module-obs-studio/companion/HELP.md

 ## OBS Studio

-This module will allow you to control OBS Studio using the obs-websocket plugin.
+This module will allow you to control OBS Studio using the built-in WebSocket Server.

 ### Configuration